rrhg/rrhg.github.io/olm.md

 But before going any further, there's a clarification I think should be pointed out.
 Application operator(couchdb operator, mysql operator, etc) is the operator that will be managed by the OLM.
 OLM operators(olm-operator & catalog-operator) are 2 adicional operators which are components of the OLM framework.
-Sometimes, the documentation just says "operators" and can be confusing if you are not sure which one are referencing.
+Sometimes, the documentation just says "operators" and can be a source of confusion if you are not sure which one are referencing.

 ## What resources are created inside k8s, when you [install](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/install/install.md) the OLM ?